TeleAI-mcp/rapid-bug-tracker-n954/README.md

-# rapid-bug-tracker-n954
+# Rapid Bug Tracker N954

-A bug and issue tracking system for modern development workflows
+A bug and issue tracking system for modern development workflows.